ParallelMaths/parallel/pages/9-06-queen-of-katwe.md

 ## 2. Queen of Katwe

 Phiona Mutesi grew up in Katwe, the largest slum in Uganda.
-Her father dies of AIDS when she was three, her sister died soon after, and Phiona had to leave school at the age of nine because her mother could not afford to educate her.
+Her father died of AIDS when she was three, her sister died soon after, and Phiona had to leave school at the age of nine because her mother could not afford to educate her.
 Despite having all the odds stacked against her, Phiona transformed her future when she discovered chess at a charity mission.

 Her talent, dedication and relentless determination led her to winning the Women’s Junior Chess Championship of Uganda three time.
 She also represented Uganda at the 2014 and 2016 Chess Olympiads, the equivalent of the chess world cup.

 It is an incredible and inspiring true story, and Disney turned it into a film.
-Watch the trailer below… and perhaps persuade your teacher to show you the whole film … and the film is also on Netflix (if you are lucky enough to have that at home).
+Watch the trailer below, and perhaps persuade your teacher to show you the whole film.
+The film is also on Netflix, if you are lucky enough to have that at home.

 @[youtube](z4l3-_yub5A?rel=0)

 I think chess is a great way to learn a whole range of skills (from concentration to logic) that will help you when you study mathematics, so in two weeks there will be five questions based on chess.
 If you can play already, then you will have a head start.
 If you can’t play, then I would encourage you to spend some time learning chess over the next two weeks.
-Perhaps someone in your family can play chess an can teach or your teacher might hold a chess lesson after school.
+Perhaps someone in your family can play chess and can teach you, or your teacher might hold a chess lesson after school.
 Or you could try https://www.chesskid.com/, which is free to use and offers some great interactive lessons.
 In the meantime, here is a quick chess question based on the trailer that you have just watched.

 ::: problem id=2_1 marks=1
 __2.1.__ In the trailer, at the charity mission, a little girl tells Phiona: “In chess, the small one can become the big one.”
 The same is true in mathematics (and, of course, in life) but the girl is actually talking about one piece in chess that can be turned into a more powerful piece if it is able to cross the board.